 The Raval has always been one of Barcelona’s poorest districts, home to the most recent immigrants in each period, and a den of iniquity catering to the tastes of sailors given its proximity to the old port.
 It is also a district with a great, central location, heaps of charm, and an edginess that many people find attractive.

-The Raval suffers from some of the highest levels of petty crime in Barcelona, and this is a serious problem for people who live or rent in the area.
+Despite its charms and rich diversity, the Raval suffers from some of the highest levels of petty crime in Barcelona, and this is a serious problem for people who live or rent in the area.
 Petty crime means that renting out property in the worst parts of the Raval, whether on short or long term contracts, can be a problem for owners and rental management companies.

 The housing stock in the Raval district of Barcelona